 Mr. William MacKay-Heckles

-Heckles has been a member of the Board of Visitors of the University of Hartford, A.D.
-Barney Schools of Business, a member of the Board of Directors of the United Church of Christ Insurance Board and United Church Insurance Company, and currently serves on the Board of Trustees of Andover Newton Seminary at Yale Divinity School.
+In addition to previously serving on various insurance industry related boards, Mr. MacKay-Heckles has been a member of the Board of Visitors of the University of Hartford, A.D.
+Barney School of Business, a member of the Board of Directors of the United Church of Christ Insurance Board and served as Board Chair of the United Church Insurance Company.
+He currently serves on the Board of Trustees of Andover Newton Seminary at Yale Divinity School.

 The Reverend Dr. Charles L. Howard, ‘03